Catherine E. Wagner, PI

 Jessica Rick, PhD student

-Jessica started her PhD in the Program in Ecology at UW in Fall 2016 after finishing a masters in Integrative Biosciences at the University of Minnesota – Duluth in 2015.
-She has worked previously on population genetics of insects and wolves, and is excited to start working on fish genetics in the Wagner Lab.
+Jessi started her PhD in the Program in Ecology at UW in Fall 2016 after finishing a masters in Integrative Biosciences at the University of Minnesota – Duluth in 2015.
+She has worked previously on population genetics of insects and wolves, and is now working on the genomics of African Nile Perch in the Wagner Lab.
+Jessi has been very successful in attaining independent funding for her work, and is the recipient of grants from the Society of Systematic Biologists, the Wyoming Biodiversity Institute, and NASA, among others.